menu

 Just like Taking Turns is incapable of playing the Power Nine standout Time Walk, so too can the control deck not enjoy iconic Counterspell.
 Or rather, most control decks can't but Taking Turns basically can.

 The $2-$3 Future Sight uncommon does a strong Counterspell imitation in a deck that never lets opponents enjoy three upkeeps, which makes it an indispensable part of the strategy and a great pickup.
-Future Sight cards have a storied record of breaking financial records (see Modern Masters poster-child) Tarmogoyf), and even the uncommons like Dryad Arbor, Aven Mindcensor, and Academy at Tolaria West all command prices ranging from $5 to $15 or higher.
+Future Sight cards have a storied record of breaking financial records (see Modern Masters poster-child) Tarmogoyf), and even the uncommons like Dryad Arbor, Aven Mindcensor, and Tolaria West all command prices ranging from $5 to $15 or higher.

 Delay is not the kind of attractive speculation target that explodes from $2 to $20 overnight, but a Taking Turns win could quickly see you double your investment.
 Don't delay on this one if you see the deck start to move.